-The scene of young and amateur musicians in Germany is unparalleled in its diversity and quality worldwide.
-Over eight million young and amateur musicians play or sing in a choir or orchestra, in rock bands, jazz groups or chamber music ensembles.
-Every year, the Goethe-Institut supports 300 to 400 international projects by these ensembles, which carry out concert tours, concert encounters or workshops together with their musical partners.
+Furthermore, over eight million young and amateur musicians play or sing in a choir or orchestra, in a rock band, jazz combo or chamber music group in Germany.
+Every year, the Goethe-Institut provides support for three to four hundred projects involving concert tours, “get-acquainted” concerts or workshops given abroad by these German ensembles together with local musical partners.